 Book Synopsis

-A groundbreaking memoir about what it means to be a disabled woman in Britain today -- from acclaimed journalist and author Frances Ryan -- featuring insights and personal stories from more than 50 contributors.
+A groundbreaking memoir about what it means to be a disabled woman in Britain today from the acclaimed journalist and author, including insights and personal stories from over 50 contributors

-Part memoir, part manifesto, and filled with Frances Ryan's trademark warmth, humor, and honesty (alongside hard-hitting facts), Who Wants Normal? explores six key aspects of life: education, careers, body image, health, relationships, and representation -- as well as how to survive life's inevitable bumps in the road.
+Part memoir, part manifesto, and full of Frances Ryan's trademark warmth, humour and honesty (as well as hard-hitting statistics), Who Wants Normal? explores six facets of life: education, careers, body image, health, relationships and representation, as well as how to survive life's bumps in the road.

-Drawing on Ryan's own experiences and deeply personal interviews with more than 50 of Britain's most prominent women and non-binary people with mental and physical health conditions -- including Jameela Jamil, Ruth Madeley, Sophie Morgan, Rosie Jones, Fearne Cotton, Emma Barnett, Tanni Grey-Thompson, Marsha de Cordova MP, Ellie Goldstein, and Katie Piper -- this book breaks the silence surrounding disability with empathy, candor, and courage.
+It draws on Frances's own experience, as well as from highly personal interviews with over 50 of Britain's best known women and non-binary people with mental and physical health conditions, including Jameela Jamil, Ruth Madeley, Sophie Morgan, Rosie Jones, Fearne Cotton, Emma Barnett, Tanni Grey-Thompson, Marsha de Cordova MP, Ellie Goldstein and Katie Piper.

-Who Wants Normal? shatters stereotypes and offers solidarity, hope, and inspiration to the one in four women living with long-term health conditions -- while opening the eyes of anyone seeking to better understand what life with a disability is really like.
+Who Wants Normal? lifts the lid off a subject that is too often shrouded in stereotypes and silence.
+It offers support, inspiration and a sense of solidarity to the 1 in 4 women with long-term health conditions - and will open the eyes of anyone wanting to better understand what life is really like with a disability.

-"Supercharged relevance... full of robust analysis and wry humor.
-Readers will find stories here to inspire, enrage, and encourage." -- The Observer
+'Supercharged relevance [full of] robust analysis and wry humour... readers will find here stories to inspire, enrage and encourage' Observer

 Review Quotes